 • Feedback Loop: Ask the child or the student to express his/her opinion on what has proven to be effective or any revision that would interest the child/student regarding the chart.

-Designing the behavior reward chart may bring a feeling of achievement and assist in the maintenance of the proper actions among children.
+Designing the behaviour reward chart may give children a feeling of achievement and assist in maintaining proper behaviour.

 Similar Posts